apache/incubator-uniffle/README.md

   be as the superuser for HDFS.
 For more details of related sections, please see [Proxy user - Superusers Acting On Behalf Of Other Users](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/Superusers.html)

+## Benchmark
+We provide some benchmark tests for Uniffle.
+For details, you can see [Uniffle Benchmark](docs/benchmark.md)

 ## LICENSE

 Uniffle is under the Apache License Version 2.0.
 See the [LICENSE](https://github.com/apache/incubator-uniffle/blob/master/LICENSE) file for details.